-- (a) where a justice of the peace issues a summons under section 4 of the Summary Jurisdiction Act 1989, when the complaint in relation to the offence is made to him; - (b) where a justice of the peace issues a warrant for the arrest of any person under that section, when the complaint in relation to the offence is made to him; - (c) where a person is charged with the offence after being taken into custody without a warrant, when he is taken into custody; - (d) where an information is preferred by the Attorney General in a case where there have been no committal proceedings, when the information is lodged in the General Registry in accordance with section 4(1) of the Criminal Code Amendment Act 1917.
+- (a) where a justice of the peace issues a summons under section 4 of the Summary Jurisdiction Act 1989, when the complaint in relation to the offence is made to him: - (b) where a justice of the peace issues a warrant for the arrest of any person under that section, when the complaint in relation to the offence is made to him: - (c) where a person is charged with the offence after being taken into custody without a warrant, when he is taken into custody; - (d) where an information is preferred by the Attorney General in a case where there have been no committal proceedings, when the information is lodged in the General Registry in accordance with section 4(1) of the Criminal Code Amendment Act 1917. - (a) when a person is notified in accordance with Article 369 of the Italian Code of Criminal Procedure, that a prosecution against him is in progress; - (b) when a proposal for the application of a preventative measure ("misurdi prevenzione") is laid before a court.